Please let me know if you have any questions about these sessions! You can reach me at JakeMillerTech [at] gmail.com.

 Educational Duct Tape

 Description – In a multi-session, content-rich, idea-filled conference like this one, educators can fall into the trap of “paradox of choice,” which often keeps educators from integrating *any* of their newly learned skills.
-In this session, Jake will share about how “Educational Duct Tape” can help educators overcome this paradox.
+In this session, Jake will share about how “Educational Duct Tape” can help educators overcome this paradox and choose a technology or two to add to their toolbox.
 Learn how Jake’s silly metaphor can be used as an #edtech integration mindset in your classroom, tomorrow!

 Notes for Event Planners – This is my most popular session and is my go-to for keynotes.
 It is fun, engaging and filled with stories, quotes, examples and sources of motivation.
 I have already prepared versions of this for time amounts ranging between 20-120 minutes.